Asathreings/Sql-data-warehouse-project/README.md

 🛡️ License

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 🌟 About Me

 Hi there!
-I'm Asath,I’m an IT professional Working as Business analyst
+I'm Asath, Working as Business analyst

 Let's stay in touch!

-Feel free to connect with me on the following platforms:
+## Acknowledgements

+The initial project structure and learning framework were inspired by the SQL Data Warehouse project by Data With Baraa.
+The implementation, documentation, enhancements, and analytical components in this repository were developed and customized as part of my learning journey in Data Engineering and Analytics.